Delhi University Stadium

 The Delhi University Stadium is a Rugby sevens stadium, situated within the North Campus of Delhi University.
 Spread over 10000 sqm, the stadium has a seating capacity of 2,500 permanent and 7,500 temporary seats.
 The construction work began in 2008 and it was inaugurated in July 2010, ahead of the 2010 Commonwealth Games, and also includes training area for Netball, Boxing, Women's Wrestling and Athletics.
 It hosts office of Delhi University Sports Council.
-It also houses other institutions of Delhi University like Delhi University Community Radio, Cluster Innovation Centre, Delhi School of Journalism.
+It also houses other institutions of Delhi University like Cluster Innovation Centre, Delhi School of Journalism.

 History

 After the games the stadium was handed over to the university by Commonwealth Games (CWG) Organising Committee, thereafter in 2011, the university initiated an extensive upgrade plan, to create a multi-purpose arena with both outdoor and indoor facilities, after its completion the university students could access its facilities in late 2011.

 The university made an extensive upgrade plan to create a multi-purpose arena with both outdoor and indoor facilities and has training area for netball, boxing, women's wrestling and athletics but in 2014, the university decided to offer infrastructural facilities for rent to generate resources because of high maintenance.

 In 2011, Cluster Innovation Centre was founded and hosted here.
 Since then, first, second and third floor of the building is taken up by Cluster Innovation Centre.
 In 2017, Delhi University started Delhi School of Journalism which takes up the ground floor and basement of the University Stadium Building.